strohs/aws-cda-notes/study-notes.md

     * Internet Gateways (IGWs) (or Virtual Private Gateways)
     * Route Tables
         * contain rules that determine where traffic is routed
+        * each subnet in your VPC must be associated with a route table; the table controls the routing for the subnet
+        * A subnet can only be associated with one route table at a time
+            * but you can associate multiple subnets with the same route table
     * Network Access Control Lists
         * an optional layer of security for your VPC that acts as a firewall for controlling traffic in/out of one or more subnets